Canadian motion picture rating systems

 Motion picture ratings in Canada are mostly a provincial responsibility, and each province has its own legislation regarding exhibition and admission.
 For home video purposes, a single Canadian Home Video Rating System rating consisting of an average of the participating provincial ratings is displayed on retail packages, although various provinces may have rules on display and sale, especially for the R and A categories.

-There are currently four film classification offices rating commercially released movies in Canada, each an agency of a provincial government:
+There are currently three film classification offices rating commercially released movies in Canada, each an agency of a provincial government: